-Winner of the 2020 Ville de Perpignan Rémi Ochlik Award
+Winner of the 2020 Ville de Perpignan Rémi Ochlik Visa d'or Award

 By the time the Hong Kong protests started last year, I had been AFP’s Hong Kong bureau chief photographer for three and half years.
 Before this, I was working as a photo editor on the Asia-Pacific photo desk, also in Hong Kong, with some photo assignments to support my predecessor.
 And I was one of the backup shooters during the 2014 Umbrella Movement mass demonstrations.
 My own bureau coverage would generally involve a lot of walking around the city, producing daily life photos, working with my colleagues on visually rich local feature stories, and taking portraits during interviews and press conferences.
 I would also cover street rallies, like the annual July 1 march when the city marks the handover from the United Kingdom to China, or on China’s National Day, October 1.
 I was constantly busy, but my most challenging assignments were when I was sent on AFP missions overseas.